invertase/genkit-samples/storage-bigquery/README.md

 You can now interact with the flows using the Genkit interface or by making API requests to the endpoints provided by Genkit.

-For instance, you can trigger the totalFlow to process an image and store its description in BigQuery.
+For instance, you can trigger the mainFlow to process an image and store its description in BigQuery.